Buying Guides · Last updated 2 June 2026

 Wealth building in a rising market

-This is the strongest argument for buying, and in Gibraltar it is a particularly compelling one.
-Property prices have appreciated consistently over the past decade.
-Every pound you pay in rent is money you will never see again.
-Every pound you put into a mortgage is building equity in an appreciating asset.
+This is the strongest argument for buying in Gibraltar.
+Property prices have appreciated consistently over the long term, driven by chronic undersupply in a territory that cannot meaningfully expand its land area.
+Every pound you pay in rent is money gone.
+Every pound you put into a mortgage builds equity in an asset.

 No capital gains tax on sale